 2. Planting Ornamental Trees

 We all want to make our mark on our property, imposing just a little of our own personality on it.
 And that basic human desire often expresses itself in the form of landscaping, sometimes in the specific form of ornamental trees.
-But certain trees turn out to be one of the home improvements that could turn your neighbors into your enemies in Greater Toronto Area.
+But certain trees turn out to be one of the home improvements that could turn your neighbors into your enemies in Ontario.

 Take Bradford pears, for instance.
 Sure, they are absolutely gorgeous when in bloom.
 But despite the beautiful blooms, these trees exude an offensively overpowering, pungent, “masculine” smell during bloom time.
 In addition, these trees are notorious for shedding brittle branches all over the place, even into neighbors yards.